OpenTransfr/Core/docs/Exchange/index.rst

 Operation
 ---------

 Currently OpenExchange is the only thing on the network operated by a single entity.
-This will change in the future as it moves to a distributed setup.
+This will change in the future as it moves to a distributed setup, being instead hosted by existing exchanges around the world.